-- The parent/carer must complete and return the school's In-Year Application Form (available on request from the admissions officer at the school or via the school's website). - In year applications will be processed and a decision made and communicated to the parent/carer in writing within 15 school days after receipt of the completed application. - A completed application includes the application form, proof of address and any other documentation requested by the school. - Unsuccessful applications have the right to appeal.
+- The parent/carer must complete and return the school's In-Year Application Form (available on request from the admissions officer at the school or via the school's website). - In year applications will be processed and a decision made and communicated to the parent/carer in writing within 15 school days after receipt of the completed application. - A completed application includes the application form, proof of address and any other documentation or evidence required by the Local Governing Body to properly apply these admission arrangements. - Unsuccessful applicants have the right to appeal.
 Details for appeals are set out below.